 Nursing Home Abuse Comes in Many Forms

-Many times nursing home employees, volunteers, physicians and nurses have sexually abused the elderly residents of nursing homes because they perceive them to be weak and defenseless.
+- Sexual Abuse: Many times, nursing home employees, volunteers, physicians, and nurses have sexually abused elderly residents of nursing homes because they perceive them to be weak and defenseless.
 You and your elderly loved ones shouldn’t have to worry about their safety as a resident of a nursing home.
 It’s up the nursing homes to do proper background checks on their employees to prevent sexual abuse.
-If you believe your loved one has been a victim contact our attorneys today.
+If you believe your loved one has been a victim, contact our Hawaii nursing home abuse attorneys today.

-Financial abuse of the elderly population is on the rise.
-Family members are the most common perpetrators but nursing home employees can take advantage of them as well.
+- Financial Abuse: Financial abuse of the elderly population is on the rise.
+Family members are the most common perpetrators, but nursing home employees can take advantage of elderly residents as well.
 Those who intend to defraud, steal, or manipulate the elderly for their financial gain should be reported to the proper authorities.
 Our attorneys may help regain some of what has been taken.

 - Oral hygiene

 - Clean and comfortable clothing

 Nursing home neglect can also involve withholding basic needs.
 If a resident’s basic needs are not met, he could suffer dehydration, malnutrition and other serious injuries.